 - Easy to detach

 - Users report it bounces a little on bumps

 - Legs can rub up against bracket and mounted hardware when pedaling

-Unlike many of the rear mounted seats, this model doesn’t require the installation of an additional rear rack.
+Unlike many of the rear-mounted seats, this model doesn’t require the installation of an additional rear rack.
 This feature makes installation simple and easy- not only to uninstall, but also to remove when not in use.
 Users have reported that the instructions that are included are clear and easy to follow.

 This standards of safety for this bike seat meet or exceed the standards that have been set in place by the The American Society for Testing and Materials, allowing parents to ride easy knowing that their child is safe and secure.
-The high sideboards cradle kids to prevent them from being jostled from side to side when the ride become bumpy.
+The high sideboards cradle kids to prevent them from being jostled from side to side when the ride becomes bumpy.
 Kids are also held in place with a 3-point safety harness that is able to be adjusted.

-The price of this seat is a little bit more than the Schwinn model, but all in all runs about in the middle of the road in terms of price.
+The price of this seat is a little bit more than the Schwinn model, but all in all it runs about in the middle of the road in terms of price.
 This isn’t the most expensive seat on the market, but it is by far the least expensive.
 This is a great choice for those that want to purchase a quality model but cannot afford the higher end seats with all of the additional bells and whistles.

 What makes this seat unique is that it is capable of holding more weight than any of the other models on this list.
 Ideally, it is for children for 12 months and up, and can support up to approximately 50 pounds.

-This is a great kids bike seat for the rider that wants to purchase a high quality model that won’t break the bank.
+This is a great kids bike seat for the rider that wants to purchase a high-quality model that won’t break the bank.
 The cradled seat, 3-point harness system, and high sides will ensure that your child is having fun while being safe and secure on even the more difficult trails.

 - Easy to install